hyojoonkim/justaclass/syllabus.md

 A big part of this course will be on reading and reviewing the literature on the topic in hand.
 We will discuss one paper per class (that's two papers per week).
 In preparation for each class discussion, each student is expected to read the paper and submit a review before each class.
+We might calibrate midway through the semester, depending how things go.

 ### Assignments
 We will have two (or three) assignments.
 They will be mostly about helping you